The health and safety of our residents and families is our highest priority.

 Facility will provide EPA disinfectants to allow for frequent cleaning of high touched surfaces and shared resident equipment.

-Suspend communal dining and all group activities.
+Suspend communal dining and all group activities as needed.

 Residents are encouraged to remain in their rooms.
 If the resident leaves their room, they should wear a face covering or face mask; perform hand hygiene, limit movement in the facility and perform social distancing.

-Waste receptacles will be provided for PPE
+Waste receptable will be provided for PPE

 Signs posted for direction of PPE to use in residents on Transmission Based Precaution